Ocean Software: Success of film-licensed games

 1986 also produced titles based on the films Rambo, Short Circuit and Cobra, as well as the first licensed Batman game.
 But it would be its 1988 game RoboCop, adapted from Data East's arcade game based on the film RoboCop, that would go on to become the most successful movie licence in history by the end of the decade.

 In 1987, Ocean via Imagine had a deal with Spanish publisher Dinamic Software to release four titles, before launching its own line in the United Kingdom.
 The following year, Ocean signed a deal with Special FX Software, a company formed by ex-Ocean employees to release titles for home computers, starting with Firefly.
+The partnership broke up in early 1992 and publish games on its own.

 In 1989, The Hit Squad branding reappeared as the new budget re-release label for Ocean's 8-bit back catalogue.
 The entire series consisted of 122 titles over seven 8-bit formats.
 Their uniform style and numbering has led to them becoming highly collectable.
 Meanwhile, the company was working on its next big film tie-in, which would be specifically aimed at the new graphically superior 16-bit computers, the Atari ST and Amiga.
+Also that year, the company funded a Sheffield-based developer Impact Software Development Limited (later known as Painting by Numbers in 1990), who did major hits like Nightbreed, RoboCop 2, Hook and Run the Gauntlet.
+The company also funded an independent game developer Digital Image Design, which Ocean later acquire in 1998.

 The success of RoboCop established Ocean globally, and it would be Warner Bros. who suggested to Ocean that it produce a tie-in based on its forthcoming Batman movie.
 The resulting game was another tremendous hit for the company and is now regarded as one of the greatest video game/film tie-ins.
 The game was used as the basis of the Amiga 500 "Batman Pack", which became one of the most successful hardware/software bundles of all time.
 In 1990, Ocean launched its new subsidiary, Ocean of America, led by former Data East boss Ray Musci to publish titles for the American market.

 Ocean was voted Best 8-bit Software House of the Year at the 1989 Golden Joystick Awards, along with awards for its 8-bit and 16-bit conversions of Operation Wolf.